ogaraga/locationtracker/README.md

 # VERCEL
 our ultimate deployment host is vercel.
 # Pitfalls
 The project is with pitfalls and when it happens, pls you can correct and let us know so that we can learn and improve.
+For example, if the database is not connected, your log in name might appear a number instead of letter.
+Also, we maintained just 70% of responsiveness on mobile devices/tablets.